Born-digital: Grey literature and communications

-Media

-Digital Photography
+Digital photography

 Digital photography has allowed larger groups of people to participate in the process, art form, and pastime of photography.
 With the advent of digital cameras in the late 1980s, followed by the invention and dissemination of mobile phones capable of photography, sales of digital cameras eventually surpassed that of analog cameras.
 The early to mid 2000s saw the rise of photo storage websites, such as Flickr and Photobucket, and social media websites dedicated primarily to sharing digital photographs, including Instagram, Pinterest, Imgur, and Tumblr.
 Digital image files include Joint Photographic Experts Group (JPEG), Tagged Image File Format (TIFF), Portable Network Graphics (PNG), Graphic Interchange Format (GIF), and raw image format.

-Digital Art
+Digital art

 Digital art is an umbrella term for art created with a computer.
 Types include visual media, digital animation, computer-aided design, 3D models and interactive art.
 Webcomics, comics published primarily on the internet, are an example of exclusively born-digital art.
 Webcomics follow the tradition of user-generated content and may later be printed by the creator, but as they were originally disseminated through the internet, they are considered to be born-digital media.
-Many webcomics are published on existing social media websites, while others use webcomic-specific platforms or their own domains.
+Many webcomics are published on existing social media websites, while others use webcomic-specific platforms, such as Webtoon, or their own domains.

-Electronic Books
+Electronic books

 E-books are books that can be read through the digital screens of computers, smartphones, or dedicated devices.
 The e-book sector of the book industry has flourished in recent years, with increasing numbers of e-books and e-book readers being developed and sold.
 E-publishing is particularly favorable to independent authors, because the digital marketplace creates a more direct connection between authors, their works, and the audience.
 Some publishing houses, including major ones such as Harlequin, have formed imprints for digital-only books in response to this trend.
 Publishers also offer digital-exclusive publications for use on e-book readers, such as the Kindle.
 One example of this was with the simultaneous launch of Amazon's Kindle 2 with the Stephen King novelette Ur.
 In recent years, however, the sale of e-books from traditional publishers has decreased, due in part to increasing prices.

-Video Recordings
+Video recordings

 Videos that are born-digital vary in type and usage.
 Vlogs, an amalgamation of "video" and "blog," are streamed and consumed on video-sharing websites such as YouTube.

 Similarly, a web series is a television-like show that is shown exclusively and/or initially on the internet.
 This does not include the streaming of pre-existing traditional television shows.
 Examples include Dr. Horrible's Sing Along Blog, The Lizzie Bennett Diaries, The Guild, and The Twilight Zone (2019).